iosdecal/ios-decal-lab2/README.md

 ### b.
 Adding Sound to our App ###

 Now we have an action method that will be called any time a user taps one of the drum buttons.
+The first thing to notice here is that the `sender` object being sent as an input to our function is of type `Any`.
+In order to access the "tag" attribute of our UI Button, change `sender` to have the type `UIButton`.
+Now, you can access what tag attribute the button has by referencing `sender.tag`.

 As of now, nothing will happen.
 Since we want a drum sound to be played each time a user taps a button, we'll need to add some code to this action method.

 	@IBAction func drumButtonWasPressed(_ sender: UIButton) {
            //TODO: play the drum sound corresponding to your button's tag